 - 280 g cream cheese

 - 150 g icing sugar

 - 150 ml double cream

-Toss the chopped figs and dates with about 2 tbsp of the flour.
+- Toss the chopped figs and dates with about 2 tablespoon of the flour.
 This will stop the fruit clumping together and help distribute it through the cake evenly.

 - Beat the butter and sugar together until well combined then add the egg and beat well.